 There are both negatives and positives to being stuck at home these days.
 But one positive is that we are home with our children.
-During the COVID 19 stay in place orders, there are 5 easy Life Lessons to Teach Kids during lockdown.
+During the COVID 19 stay-in-place orders, there are five easy Life Lessons to Teach Kids during the lockdown.
 Let’s jump right in and see the fun things we can do!

-Thanks to recent events, parents from all over are doing their best to create some semblance of a school routine while at home.
-Keeping your kid’s attention, while attempting to continue to teach and cultivate new skills is a challenge.
+Thanks to recent events, parents from all over are doing their best to create some semblance of a school routine at home.
+Keeping your child’s attention while attempting to continue teaching and cultivating new skills is challenging.

 While guiding them through their textbooks is a must, there are other important life lessons to teach kids during these times.

 Life Lessons to Teach Kids During Lockdown

 With all the newfound available time, you can introduce these lessons and develop whthey’rey’re at home.
 For those kids with special needs, filling the time with a new routine can be challenging.
 Check out our post on Autism and Coronavirus Quarantine to find ways to keep a routine and some extra fun learning activities!